 with a standard deviation $\std = \sqrt{2 D}$.

-We tested how the smoothing affects the mean Bingham fluid velocity in the bifurcation as a function of the mesh refinement, see Fig. \ref{smoothMesh}.
+We tested how the smoothing affects the mean Bingham fluid velocity in the bifurcation as a function of the mesh refinement, as shown in Fig. \ref{smoothMesh}.
 The degree of smoothing was then determined by the value for which the velocity was the closest for all the meshes tested, indicating that the result does not depend on the mesh size.
-The mesh size was fixed to $0.05$ mm and the standard deviation of the smoothing to $\std = 0.2$ mm, which corresponds to a diffusive coefficient $D = 2 \ 10^{-8}$ m$^2$.s$^{-1}$.
-The resulting smoothed curvature field is then used as the input of the computations of the model.
+The mesh size was fixed at $0.05$ mm, and the standard deviation of the smoothing was set to $\std = 0.2$ mm, corresponding to a diffusive coefficient $D = 2 \ 10^{-8}$ m$^2$.s$^{-1}$.
+The resulting smoothed curvature field is then used as the input for the model computations.